Player Agent’s Guide to MLL Leagues and Team Selection

 Draft eligibility: All 12YO, All 11YO, some advanced 10YO

 Selection: All 12YO & 11YO, plus a few select 10YO

 Baseball AAA Minors:

-Selection: All 9YO not drafted to AAA Minors, plus a few select 8YO to fill out teams
+Selection: All 10YO & 9YO not drafted to Majors, plus a few select 8YO to fill out teams

-- We do not allow a player to skip a league, i.e. go straight from AA to Majors without playing a season at AAA.
-In other words, a 10YO will only be drafted up to Majors if he has already completed a season at AAA (9YO) and AA (8YO).
+We do not allow a player to skip a league, i.e. go straight from A Minors to Majors without playing a season at AAA.
+In other words, a 10YO will only be drafted up to Majors if he has already completed at least one season at AAA.